ustcmike/ustcmike.github.io/index.md

   *  B.E., Automation(Talent Program in School of Information Science and Technology), University of Science and Technology of China, 2014~2018

 ## What's New
+  *  Sep-2018: I'm leaving for Nanyang Technological University(NTU) as Research Engineer in SCSE, under the supervision of [Prof. Wen Yonggang](http://www.ntu.edu.sg/home/ygwen/).
+Thank you for the opportunity, Prof. Wen.
   *  Aug-2018:   My paper "Dual-layer Strengthened Collaborative Topic Regression Modeling for Predicting Drug Sensitivity" is accepted by IEEE/ACM TCBB!
 Thanks to Prof.Li Ao, Prof.Wang Minghui and Dr. Xi Jianing!
   *  July-2018:  I'm going to [Sensetime](https://www.sensetime.com) in Shenzhen for a three-month internship, under the supervision of [Dr. Sun Peng](https://www.linkedin.com/in/sunpengsdu/)!
   *  July-2018:  I'm going to graduate from [USTC](http://www.ustc.edu.cn/) with the Outstanding Graduate Honor and Talented Program Graduate Honor.